DanielsHussaini/Online-Retail-Sales-Analysis-Expansion-Insights/README.md

 1. **Revenue by Country**
 Visual: Map + Bar Chart
 Insight:

-🇬🇧 United Kingdom led in revenue, followed by the Netherlands and Germany.
+France led in revenue, followed by the Netherlands and Germany.

 These markets show maturity and are potential zones for deeper expansion efforts.